working with an accountant for small business

 Is a bookkeeper higher than an accountant?

-One is not higher or lower than the other but bookkeepers and accountants have different responsibilities.
+Neither is ‘higher’ or ‘lower’ than the other, however their roles and responsibilities differ.
 Accountants typically require more formal qualifications and can offer tax advice.

 What can an accountant do that a bookkeeper cannot?